Garden tool care

 A damaged handle must be replaced, because it also creates a safety risk.

-Proper storage
+Proper Storage

-Proper storage is just as important as cleaning:
+Proper storage is as important as cleaning:

-• Store in a dry, well-ventilated place
+• Store in a dry, well-ventilated area

 • You can place small tools in sand